 Enclosed please find that power of Attorney.

-Times have never grown brisk here until this week.
-I do — think much of the cam — ot as much as I did.
+don’t think much of the camp—not as much as I did.
 Old fashioned winter &

 Your old friend

 [MTL 1: 238].
 Note: William Van Horn, age about 42

 at this time.

 16 Tuesday – Sam’s

 shooting was on Sunday and the paper did not print on Mondays, Marleau thinks

 this Tuesday was “likely the first day Samuel L. Clemens reported for the Territorial

 Indian Troubles on the Overland Route,” attributed to Sam, ran in the Local